STAR Method: The Ultimate Technique to Ace Your Interviews

 Critical thinking skills

-Critical thinking is a term that refers to the ability to think clearly and logically.
-Critical thinking is an essential skill that all job seekers need to master.
+Critical thinking refers to the ability to think clearly and logically.
+It is an essential skill that all job seekers need to master.

 The STAR method helps candidates demonstrate clear, concise thinking to stand out.
-Being able to explain your thoughts and reasoning in a logical, coherent manner will go a long way toward helping you land the job.
+Explaining your thoughts and reasoning in a logical, coherent manner will go a long way toward helping you land the job.

 Observation skills